ChainlinkResources/docs/source/includes/_status_codes.md

-`403 Forbidden` | The supplied API `Authorization` header does not have permission to access the requested resource `404 Not Found` | Platform did not find the requested resource `429 Too Many Requests` | The request was not accepted due to exceeding the rate limit `500 Internal Server Error` | Platform encountered an internal error during processing `503 Not Implemented` | Platform does not implement the requested method
+`403 Forbidden` | The supplied API `Authorization` header does not have permission to access the requested resource `404 Not Found` | Platform did not find the requested resource `429 Too Many Requests` | The request was not accepted due to exceeding the rate limit `500 Internal Server Error` | The request resulted in an internal error during processing `501 Not Implemented` | The requested resource is not implemented by the platform `503 Service Unavailable` | The request cannot be fulfiled due to temporary unavailability of a backend service